mvellandi/journal-old/_posts/2011-03-30-interaction-design-richard-buchanan-theory-future-participation-experience-psychology.md

 ---
-title: What and Where is Interaction Design?
-Richard Buchanan
+title: "What and Where is Interaction Design?
+Richard Buchanan"
+layout: post
 date: 2011-03-30T12:08:33+00:00
 author: Mario Vellandi
-layout: post
 categories:
   - design
 tags: